keyboardio/Kaleidoscope/README.md

 > Defines a macro, that is built up from `steps` (explained below).
 The plugin
 > will iterate through the sequence, and re-play the steps in order.
 >
+> Note: In older versions of the Macros plugin, the sequence of steps had to end
+> with a special step called END.
+This is no longer required.
+Existing macros
-> The sequence must end with the `END` step, otherwise the playback will not be
+> that end with END will still work correctly, but new code should not use END;
-> able to stop, and will have unpredictable behaviour.
+> usage of END is deprecated.

 ### `MACRODOWN(steps...)`